-The 25-hectare Queens Park and Botanic Gardens is the ideal place to stretch the legs after driving up the range, or enjoy a picnic.
+The 25-hectare Queens Park and Botanic Gardens is the ideal place to stretch the legs after driving up the range.
 From autumn to winter (March to August) the impressive array of deciduous trees change colour from green to red to gold.
 The town celebrates the arrival of spring with the popular Toowoomba Carnival of Flowers.

 For those looking to venture further afield, southern Queensland’s Granite Belt country — located near the border with New South Wales — may be the perfect option.
 Stanthorpe is the ‘heart’ of the region and the 233-kilometre drive south-west of Brisbane (via Warwick) is a picturesque journey.